jthingelstad/thingles.github.io/_posts/2011/2011-03-16-first-shots-with-tilt-shift-lens.md

 - Photography
 ---

-While I was [shooting this weekend]{% link _posts/2011/2011-03-12-me-shooting-on-artists-point.md %} in Grand Marais I took an opportunity to try out my [new tilt-shift lens]{% link _posts/2011/2011-03-16-tilt-shift-lens.md %}.
+While I was [shooting this weekend]({{site.url}}{% link _posts/2011/2011-03-12-me-shooting-on-artists-point.md %}) in Grand Marais I took an opportunity to try out my [new tilt-shift lens]({{site.url}}{% link _posts/2011/2011-03-16-tilt-shift-lens.md %}).
 I really didn't know what I was doing so I just tried playing with it a bit.
 These two shots really struck me when I was reviewing them.

 ![]({{ site.url }}{% link /assets/posts/2011/20110312-120518-0001.jpg %})